Use due dates to honour your commitments. Just make sure that you’re only using due dates for things that are actually due.

 Tags can also be helpful for defining time frames and making sure that projects and actions aren’t forgotten.

 In OmniFocus, you can designate a “today” tag in the Forecast perspective.
 As the name implies, all available actions that contain this tag will show up under “Today” in the Forecast perspective.
-This provides a convenient way to see tasks that you’ve earmarked for today alongside those that are deferred and due.
+This provides a convenient way to see tasks that you’ve earmarked for today alongside those that are deferred, due and flagged.

 It can also work well to use tags to represent different times of day (e.g. morning, afternoon, and evening), days of the week, months and years.
 Our OmniFocus Tags Directory includes a section showcasing examples of date and time tags.